darasus/ai-blog/content/how-to-pick-the-best-stocks-for-your-portfolio.md

   decide how much money you want to invest in each of your chosen stocks.
 Don’t rely on only one source of information in order to truly get a feel for the company.
+intro: >-
+  New investors often struggle with how and where to invest their money.
+  There are so many stock marketplaces, brokerages, and investment options that it can be overwhelming.
+However, picking the right stocks is important—your portfolio will largely be made up of stocks for a reason.
+The market may fluctuate rapidly, but your financial future rests on sound investments.

+  Let’s take a look at some tips for picking the best stocks for your portfolio in any market.
+Your stock portfolio may seem like an unchangeable part of your financial plan, but it’s actually one of the most flexible components.
+Once you know what kind of risk profile you’re comfortable with and which industries or sectors you want to invest in, you’ll have a clearer picture of what kind of stocks to buy.
+Here’s what you need to know about picking the best stocks for your portfolio:
 ---

 ## Know your risk tolerance